gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

             └── first_gear_app.meta.wasm <---- this is meta .wasm file
 ```

-The `target/wasm32-unknown-unknown/release` directory contains three WASM binaries:
+The `target/wasm32-unknown-unknown/release` directory contains three Wasm binaries:

-- `first_gear_app.wasm` is the output WASM binary built from source files
+- `first_gear_app.wasm` is the output Wasm binary built from source files
-- `first_gear_app.opt.wasm` is the optimized WASM aimed to be uploaded to the blockchain
+- `first_gear_app.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
-- `first_gear_app.meta.wasm` is the WASM containing meta information needed to interact with the program
+- `first_gear_app.meta.wasm` is the Wasm containing meta information needed to interact with the program

 ## Deploy your Smart Contract to the Testnet